dtcenter/ufs-case-studies/docs/source/2019Barry.rst

 ......................

 The exacerbated right-of-track bias exists in both GFS.v16.0.10 and MRW_GFSv16beta compared with GFSv15p2.
 The right-of-track bias is likely associated with overactive convection and vortex tilt.
 This tends to induce convergence towards that excessive convection and leads to track bias (`Lybarger et al. 2020 <https://dtcenter.org/sites/default/files/events/2020/2-lybarger-nick.pdf>`_).
+Hurricane track and intensity simulated by RRFSv1apha are closer to Best Track compared to the results from GFSv15p2.

 **References**